PlotPyStack/PlotPy/doc/dev/guiqwt_to_plotpy.rst

 * The `CurvePlot` and `ImagePlot` classes have been removed.
   If you are using them in your code, you can replace them by the :py:class:`.BasePlot` class, and pass to its constructor the new keyword `type` with the value :py:attr:`.PlotType.CURVE` or :py:attr:`.PlotType.IMAGE` respectively to get the equivalent specialized plot component.
   See also the `Minor changes to the BasePlot class`_ section.

 * The `CurveWidget` and `ImageWidget` classes have been merged into the new class :py:class:`.PlotWidget`.
-If you are using them in your code, you can replace them by the :py:class:`.PlotWidget` class, and pass to its constructor an `options` dict with the value :py:attr:`.PlotType.CURVE` or :py:attr:`.PlotType.IMAGE` for key `type`.*
+If you are using them in your code, you can replace them by the :py:class:`.PlotWidget` class, and pass to its constructor an `options` dictionary with the value :py:attr:`.PlotType.CURVE` or :py:attr:`.PlotType.IMAGE` for key `type`.*
-  See also the `Changes to the PlotWidget class`_ section.

 * The `CurveDialog` and `ImageDialog` classes have been merged into the new class :py:class:`.PlotDialog`.
-If you are using them in your code, you can replace them by the :py:class:`.PlotDialog` class, and pass to its constructor an `options` dict with the value :py:attr:`.PlotType.CURVE` or :py:attr:`.PlotType.IMAGE` for key `type`.
+If you are using them in your code, you may proceed as for the `CurveWidget` and `ImageWidget` classes.

 * The `CurveWindow` and `ImageWindow` classes have been merged into the new class :py:class:`.PlotWindow`.
-If you are using them in your code, you can replace them by the :py:class:`.PlotWindow` class, and pass to its constructor an `options` dict with the value :py:attr:`.PlotType.CURVE` or :py:attr:`.PlotType.IMAGE` for key `type`.
+If you are using them in your code, you may proceed as for the `CurveWidget` and `ImageWidget` classes.

 .. note::